Edit

 Site visibility in Power Pages

-The Power Pages site visibility setting allows you to control who has access to your website.
-You can make the site private to restrict access to specific people in your organization.
-If you choose to make the site public, anyone with the link can access it.
+The Power Pages site visibility setting lets you control who can access your website.
+Make the site private to restrict access to specific people in your organization.
+If you make the site public, anyone with the link can access it.

 Important

-• All sites that you create in Power Pages are private by default.
+• All sites you create in Power Pages are private by default.

-• Be cautious when you edit a public site.
+• Be cautious when editing a public site.
 Changes are visible to external users immediately.

 • Websites in developer environments can't be made public.